swaptacular/swpt-k8s-config/README.md

 update the relevant `kustomiztion.yaml` files (search for "GIT_SERVER"), and adjust the `flux bootstrap` command accordingly (see the "Bootstrap FluxCD" section).

-To authenticate to the newly installed Git server, you need to issue an SSH certificate to yourself -- that is, generate a new `id_rsa-cert.pub` file in your `~/.ssh` directory:

 ``` console
 $ pwd